kinvolk/kube-spawn/README.md

 __kubeadm-nspawn__ is a tool for creating a multi-node Kubernetes cluster on a single machine, created mostly for developers __of__ Kubernetes.

-It aims to be as similar to the solutions recommendend for production clusters as possible.
+It aims to be as similar to the solutions recommended for production clusters as possible.

 ## Getting started